Paris C. Dunning

-Paris Chipman Dunning (March 15, 1806 – May 9, 1884) was a Democratic state representative, state senator, senate president pro tempore, the tenth lieutenant governor, and the ninth governor of the U.S. state of Indiana from December 26, 1848, to December 5, 1849.
+Paris Chipman Dunning (March 15, 1806 – May 9, 1884) was a Democratic state representative, state senator, senate president (pro tempore), the tenth lieutenant governor, and the ninth governor of the U.S. state of Indiana from December 26, 1848, to December 5, 1849.
 He is the only person to hold to every elected seat in the state government under the 1816 constitution.
 His brief term as governor was marked by the calling of a state constitutional convention and overshadowed by the national anti-slavery debate, where Dunning urged state leaders to issue and forward resolutions to Congress expressing opposition to the expansion of slavery.
 As a delegate to the subsequent convention, he successfully advocated legislative and educational reform.
 As the American Civil War broke out, he left the Democratic party and declared for the Union, personally raising many companies of soldiers for the war effort.
 He returned to the state senate during the war, and then resumed his law practice after his term ended.
 He remained popular in the state, and declined several nominations to run for office after retiring from politics.

 Early life

 Family and background

-Dunning was born in 1806 in Greensboro, Guilford County, North Carolina, the youngest of the six sons of James and Rachel North Dunning.
+Dunning was born in 1806 in Greensboro, North Carolina, the youngest of the six sons of James and Rachel North Dunning.
 He attended the nearby Greensboro Academy and graduated at age seventeen.
 Upon graduation he enrolled in the state university at Chapel Hill to study medicine.
 After the death of his father, he, his mother, and one older brother moved to Bloomington, Indiana, where Dunning briefly taught school.
 There he met Sarah Alexander; the couple married on July 6, 1826, and had four children.